-Penile cancer (cancer of the penis) is rare.
+Penile cancer is also known as cancer of the penis.
+Penile cancer is rare.
+Around 700 people are diagnosed each year in the UK.
 Almost all cancers of the penis are squamous cell cancers.
 Squamous cells are found in the skin.
 They cover the surface of most parts of the body.

 Rarely, other types of cancer can affect the penis.
 These include types of skin cancer such as basal cell carcinomas and malignant melanomas.

 Most penile cancer is diagnosed over the age of 50.
 But it can also affect those who are younger.